cedar-policy/rfcs/text/0098-generalized-templates.md

 Slots can only appear on the left hand side of a ```has``` and must be a type of an entity that has this attribute.

 Downsides:
+1. It could result in analysis being overly general, since it would now have to consider all possible combinations of the types of the slots that will allow for link time validation to succeed.
-1. Type annotation is not much overhead.
+2. Type annotation is not much overhead.
-2. It is possible that the inferred possible types is different from what the user expects.
+3. It is possible that the inferred possible types is different from what the user expects.
-3. There would need to be some restrictions on where slots can appear which can be unintuitive for users. (```?slot1 == ?slot2```, would result in us only being able to infer the type of the slot as AnyType)
+4. There would need to be some restrictions on where slots can appear which can be unintuitive for users. (```?slot1 == ?slot2```, would result in us only being able to infer the type of the slot as AnyType)

 ## Unresolved questions